meowpow-png/alis-ai/src/developer-mode.md

    - **Features** → New functionality, removed features, or modifications.
    - **Optimization** → Behavior improvements: speed, clarity, efficiency, accuracy.
    - **Fixes** → Bug or logic resolution in behavior or functionality.
-   - **Refactoring** → Structural improvements without changing behavior (e.g. reorganization, formatting)
+   - **Refactoring** → Structural changes without modifying behavior (e.g., reorganizing sections, reformatting, removing redundancy)

 2. Each change is exported individually, not as part of a grouped category step.